Major Mitchell's Cockatoo

 Fun Facts for Kids

-• The Major Mitchell’s cockatoo can extract seeds from hard nuts, due to its strong beak.
-It also extracts the larvae of insects from branches of Acacias and Eucalyptus.
+• Major Mitchell’s cockatoo can extract seeds from hard nuts, due to its strong beak.
+It also extracts the larvae of insects from branches of trees.

-• The Major Mitchell’s cockatoo generally keeps its crest flat, but during a display, or when excited or alarmed, it raises its conspicuous crest to either attract a female or threaten a rival.
+• Major Mitchell’s cockatoo usually keeps its crest flat, but during a display, or when excited or alarmed, it raises its conspicuous crest to either attract a female or threaten a rival.

-• Cockatoos will powder down their feathers in order to keep them silky and shiny.
+• Cockatoos will powder down their feathers to keep them silky and shiny.

 • These cockatoos may not like a noisy environment but they are themselves the noisiest of the parrots.
 Their screams are audible up to a mile away.